Gardens By The Bay

 Let’s dig in some continental culture, should we?
 The Asian Civilizations Museum uncovers special collections depicting the life and habits of the ancestors of the Singaporeans.
 This is not a very old museum (it opened its gates in 1997), however the management quickly enlarged the numbers of artifacts with each passing year.
 There are plenty of valuable things to see and experience inside the museum, and if you are thinking of spending an entire day here, know that there is also a restaurant, a cafe and a souvenir shop with plenty of publication on Asian traditions and art.
 Admission fee for adults (2019): $20.

 For those who wish to go deeper into the cultural background of the region, there are three more museums in Singapore that are well worth a visit: the Peranakan Museum at Old Tao Nan School, the National Museum of Singapore.
-Also, be sure to book your Singapore flights (website useful in advance if traveling from Asia).
+Also, be sure to book your perfect Singapore flight (website useful in advance if traveling from Asia).

 #4.
 S.E.A.
 Aquarium